devopswe/devopswe/README.md

 <p align="center">
   <samp>
     I use GitHub to share and explore new stuff. <br>
-    Primarily, I use GitLab for real prod systems and business.
+    I use on-prem GitLab for real prod systems and business.
   </samp>
 </p>

-<h2 align="center">.tech-stacks</h2>
+# .tech
 <p align="center">
   <div align="center">